-Increased comprehension and experience with ethics is critical to leader success.
+(2 credits) Comprehension of and experience with Ethics is critical to a leaders success.
 Participants will take this complex topic and put it squarely into their working world, day to day environment, activities, and leader behaviors.
-Utilizing their personal understanding of right and wrong that is largely based upon personal value structure and moral beliefs.
+Utilizing their personal position of ethics, an understanding of right and wrong that is largely based upon our personal value structure and moral beliefs.
+These values and morals may adjust as we mature, as society changes, and as we become settled into who we are as an adult but our core ethics remain foundational.
 Exposure to organizational ethics will be provided.
-Focus areas include: ethical and legal obligations, employee/team development, performance management/measurement, benefits and challenges of engaging employees, treating others fairly, and engaging a team.
+Ethics in the 21st century business world is a key element to success and sustainability for the organization and its leaders.
+Focus areas include: Ethical and legal obligations, employee/team development, performance management/ measurement, benefits and challenges of engaging employees, treating others fairly, and engaging your team.

+223 SDLA

-SDLA 223 CRISIS MANAGEMENT
+CRISIS MANAGEMENT

-Effective crisis leadership is responding to the human needs, emotions, and behaviors that are generated by a crisis.
-People are most inclined to follow a leader who is reassuring, exhibits control under the stressful conditions of the crisis, and meets the needs of the people they are responsible for.
-As leaders, it is essential to learn crisis response.
-Preparedness is important so the decisions made, actions taken, and the outcomes that result are focused on the organization, people, and environment.
+Crisis is typically characterized by a high degree of instability and has the potential for extremely negative results that can endanger the continuity of the organization.
+Although no two crises are the same, there are common traits evident in each one: a crisis is unexpected and unplanned for, it exerts a high impact on human needs, emotions, and behaviors.
+Effective crisis leadership is responding to the human needs, emotions, and behaviors that are generated by the crisis.
+People are most inclined to follow a leader who is reassuring, exhibits control under the stressful conditions of the crisis, and meets the needs of the people for whom they are responsible.
+Preparedness is important so the decisions made, actions taken, and the outcomes that result are focused on the organization, people, and environment for which we are responsible.
 Focus is on gaining an appreciation for the benefits that come from failure situations.
+Failure is a matter of interpretation.
+In order to learn from failure, leaders must locate the "teachable moments" hidden in the failure and then pick them out and use them to improve chances of future success.
+A focus is on looking at failure as a learning tool, recognizing practice and time factors in achieving success, and taking appropriate risks.

-MENTORSHIP & COACHING I
+MENTORSHIP AND COACHING I